How to vote

 A proxy can only act for up to two persons at an election unless they are a close relative (spouse, civil partner, parent, grandparent, brother, sister, child or grandchild).

 There is always a deadline for proxy applications at particular elections.
-For the election on 2 May 2019, the deadline is 5pm on 24 April 2019.

 If you live in the West Suffolk area, you should return the form to Electoral Services, West Suffolk Council, West Suffolk House, Western Way, Bury St Edmunds, IP33 3YU or firstname.lastname@example.org